About the Foundation Research Program

 Review Process and Funding Decisions

 The Foundation Research Committee will provide unbiased review of grant submissions.
-Decisions regarding approval of proposed research will be based upon the importance of the work, feasibility of the work, likelihood that the work will result in scientific publications, evidence of an appropriate risk to benefit ratio, and that the work will result in tolerable interference for the study participants and the event.
+Decisions regarding approval of proposed research will be based upon the importance, practical impact, and feasibility of the work, likelihood that the work will result in scientific publications, evidence of an appropriate risk to benefit ratio, and that the work will result in tolerable interference for the study participants and the event, if performed at a race.

 It is expected that funded research will result in publishable work and that investigators will present their findings at future Medicine & Science in Ultra-Endurance Sports Conferences.